Unidata/science-gateway/vms/jupyter/readme.md

 kubectl delete namespace jhub
 ```

-To futher teardown the Kubernetes cluster see [Tearing Down the Cluster](../../openstack/readme.md).
+To further tear down the Kubernetes cluster see [Tearing Down the Cluster](../../openstack/readme.md).

 <a id="h-5F2AA05F"></a>